Dr Hugh Williamson

 Byrne House SF6

-Social anthropologist of digital agriculture and plant biology.
+Social anthropologist of digital agriculture and plant and animal biology.
 Ethnographic research on rural transformation in Romania and Eastern Europe.

 I am currently Research Fellow in responsible innovation for digital agriculture as part of DIGIT Lab (Business School, University of Exeter).
+In this role, I am conducting a study of the potential uses and governance of phenomics, the use of digital sensing and imaging technologies for biological analysis, in livestock breeding in the UK.
 From 2019 to October 2022 I was Research Fellow on the Alan Turing Institute-funded project "From Field Data to Global Indicators: Towards a Framework for Intelligent Plant Data Linkage".

 - Plant, agricultural and ecological sciences